ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ bo thrill : Her coach
+needs bo »-~wifc*Bfc me eraveth for no
+care; Leva&#x27;s tesderest eatnatr Wakes no
+response there fresh grare fa the
+valley— Tean, bitter sobs, regret: iirn
+inliais limne That life may not forget.
+Vacs forever hiddea, JUee forever run— •
+Dost to dust,&quot;* a votes saith, ■ A»d
+woohb&#x27;s wotk m ewe. iMAOnxn
+Kthjl—lmsginary evfls toon become real
+ooes, by indulging oar reflections on
+them; m be who ia a melaneboJy Cuter mm
+Mouthing like a foe oa tbo wall or
+ttioieo&#x27;, can, by two or three tooehes
+with a led pencil, nuke it look visible,
 and agreeing with what he {•noted.
 CoxrnsAno*.—There is speaking well,
 speaking easily, speaking joetiy, and